D'Spayre: In other media

-An adapted depiction of D'Spayre appeared in the second season of the live-action Marvel Cinematic Universe television series Cloak & Dagger, portrayed by Brooklyn McLinn.
+An adapted depiction of D'Spayre appears in the second season of Cloak & Dagger, portrayed by Brooklyn McLinn.
 This version is Andre Deschaine, a former jazz musician who gave up his career due to developing severe headaches after a performance in which he attempted to hit a special "blue note".
-The headaches led him to attempt suicide by jumping off of a bridge just a nearby Roxxon oil platform exploded.
+The headaches led him to attempt suicide by jumping off of a bridge just as a nearby Roxxon oil platform exploded.
 After being exposed to the energies that were released, Deschaine gained the ability to drain people's hopes, which allow him to feed off of their despair to relieve his headaches.
 To provide himself with victims, he established a kidnapping and sex trafficking ring with a "community center" serving as a front, and hired Lia Dewan, a nurse he met and coerced into joining him while in the hospital following the explosion, as his assistant.
 Additionally, he keeps his victims' emotions in the form of "records" in a metaphysical record store.
 After kidnapping Tandy Bowen with Dewan's help, Deschaine lies to Tyrone Johnson about Bowen's whereabouts and endeavors to put him under a spell.
 Later on, Deschaine visits Voodoo priestess Chantelle Fusilier to try and find information about his veve.
 Fusilier visits his record store and tells Deschaine he can become a Loa if he unlocks the veve.
 However, Mayhem smashes his records, releasing his victims from their despair and allowing Johnson to help Bowen escape.
 Despite this setback, Deschaine enthralls New Orleans's citizens and disappears with them.
 He eventually unlocks his veve, enters the Loa Dimension, and becomes D'Spayre, but is followed by Johnson and Bowen, with earthly assistance from Mayhem and Voodoo priestess Evita.
-With additional help from their allies Melissa Bowen, Mikayla Bell, and Mina Hess, Johnson and Bowen defeat and kill him with a sword of light, turning his power against him.
+With additional help from their allies Melissa Bowen, Mikayla Bell, and Mina Hess, Johnson and Bowen defeat and kill Deschaine with a sword of light.
+Together, they confronted him in his own mind and hearing the source of his own pain, Bowen used her dagger to put Deschaine's record on a loop, turning his power against him and ending his threat once and for all.